“Overlanding is driving somewhere remote, to eat something.”

 And just like your prep area and utensils, when it comes to plates and cutlery, keep it simple.
 It’s amazing what you can do with a spork!
 (They’re awesome, right?!)
 A long-handled spork can handle just about anything and will make cleanup soooo much easier.

 Cleanup, the part no one likes.
 Like I mentioned before, cleanup is a lot easier when you’ve planned your menu correctly.
-The last thing you need is to be trying to wash a pile of dishes with limited water – NOT fun.
+The last thing you need is to try and wash a pile of dishes with limited water – NOT fun.

-It’s worth planning how you’ll clean up your overland camp kitchen after meals.
-Quick cleanup means you get to relax by the fire sooner.
-Yes!
+So it’s worth planning how you’ll clean up your overland camp kitchen after meals.
+Quick cleanup means you get to relax by the fire sooner!

-For a simpler solution, it’s hard to beat a two basin/bowl dishwashing setup – one basin or bowl with soapy water for washing and another with clean water for rinsing.
+For a simpler solution, it’s hard to beat a two basin dishwashing setup – one basin or bowl with soapy water for washing and another with clean water for rinsing.

-If you like to have at least a little running water, try setting a water container with a spigot above your basin and voilá!
+If you like to have at least a little running water, try setting your water container with a spigot above your basin and voilá!
 You’ve got running water at your campsite.

 So now that you’ve got a basic idea of what you’ll need for your overland camping kitchen, let’s look at some things you can use for an overland kitchen setup that fits your vehicle, budget, and needs.